jonathanvdc/cs-wasm/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/4lfpgydcssxvr56o?svg=true)](https://ci.appveyor.com/project/jonathanvdc/cs-wasm)
 [![NuGet](https://img.shields.io/nuget/v/Wasm.svg)](https://www.nuget.org/packages/Wasm)

-`cs-wasm` is a C# library that can read, write and interpret binary WebAssembly files.
+`cs-wasm` is a C# library that can read, write, interpret and optimize binary WebAssembly files.

 It tries to represent WebAssembly files as faithfully as possible; reading a file into memory and writing it back to disk is byte-for-byte equivalent to a simple copy.